GTK-teaching/plasmabio.github.io/index.md

 layout: page
 ---

 Plasma, aka in French "*Plateforme d'eLearning pour l'Analyse de données Scientifiques MAssives*", aims at creating an interactive tool to teach computational analysis of massive scientific data.
+Plasma was born out of the need to offer a reproducible and high-performance analysis environment to our students.

 {% include figure.html image="/assets/img/logo_PLASMA.png" alt="Plasma logo" %}

+Our previous experiences of teaching genomics were not satisfying.
+Because of the limited availability of computational resources, studied samples were restricted to very small datasets, far from what is nowadays routinely analyzed in research labs.
+Furthermore, remote access to computational resources was not always possible and the user experience provided by the classical Unix terminal was somewhat intimidating for the students.

+Plasma aims at providing an authentic experience of the actual bioinformatic analyses performed in research labs.
+Jupyter notebooks will be used to describe, implement and teach such analyses.
+These notebooks are interactive numerical notebooks that integrate computer code in several programming languages (Python, R, Bash, C++...), text, mathematical equations and the visualization of analysis results in the form of graphics or tables.
+This technology is gradually becoming a standard for data analysis, as evidenced by the millions of notebooks available on the GitHub collaborative development platform.

-Plasma was born out of the need to offer a high-performance analysis environment to our students, based on JupyterHub, but not in the cloud.
-We wanted a solution that could be easily deployed on bare-metal servers or virtual machines, with numerous and specific analysis environments, simple to create and intuitively manageable.
+We also wanted a web-based solution that could be easily deployed on bare-metal servers or virtual machines, able to handle numerous, simultaneous and specific analysis environments (supporting any programming languages), with a simple and intuitive management interface.

+This project is carried out in collaboration with QuantStack, a company strongly involved in the development of the Jupyter ecosystem.
+Notebooks will be hosted on high-performance computer servers using the JupyterHub open source and highly customizable technology.
+Students will be able to connect remotely and carry out their analysis in a user-friendly and powerful environment.
+Data will be centralized on the servers and readily available for analysis.

-First instances of Plasma are designed for the needs of teachers and students of the [European Master of Genetics](http://www.magisteregenet.univ-paris-diderot.fr/) at Université de Paris.
-They provide an authentic experience of the actual genomic and bioinformatic analyses performed in research labs.
+The first instance of Plasma is designed for the needs of teachers and students of the [European Master of Genetics](http://www.magisteregenet.univ-paris-diderot.fr/) at Université de Paris.

+Ultimately, this project is a proof of concept and the implemented solution will be fully documented and freely available to the community.

 ## PlasmaBio